GoBeromsu/Pronounce-Selected-Text/README.md

 # Pronounce Selected Text

-This plugin for Obsidian allows users to pronounce selected text using a UK English accent.
+This plugin for Obsidian allows users to pronounce selected text using various accents and languages.
 The pronunciation is triggered via a command accessible from the command palette or a custom hotkey.

 ## Features

-* Pronounces selected text in the Obsidian editor with a UK English accent (`en-GB`).
+-   Pronounces selected text in the Obsidian editor with various accents and languages.
-* Utilizes the Web Speech API to provide the text-to-speech functionality.
+-   Utilizes the Web Speech API to provide the text-to-speech functionality.
-* Lightweight and integrates seamlessly with Obsidian's native text editor.
+-   Lightweight and integrates seamlessly with Obsidian's native text editor.

 ## Installation